 When the data entry team is completely finished with their entries, they will notify the Data Manager, who will extract the data from the data entry program.

 All data management code should be saved and annotated as you go.
-Explain what you are looking for, what kind of a check you are running, or why you are doing this (for example: ‘Required by IRB to …. “).
+Explain what the code is doing, what you are looking for if running a query, what kind of a check you are running, or why you are doing this (for example: “Required by IRB to …. “).
 Anyone who looks at your code should be able to read your annotations at every level and understand what is happening and why.
 They should not have to read your programming code to figure out what you were doing or what your intentions were.

 Example: Your assessment has a rule that the assessor records the highest item number the child answered.
 So, in your annotation, you might note: /*This grabs the highest item number the assessor said the child answered (for example, Question #85) and makes sure no questions were scored beyond that (if child answered questions higher than question 85, then you want to flag it) and that all previous questions before Q85 were indeed answered.*/

-Not only will these annotations help the next person that might be looking at your data process, but these detailed notes will also help you when you revisit your data multiples times during the study.
-It prevents you from overlooking decisions made about the study, and it allows you to quickly run through all of these requirements if you need to run the file again for some reason in the future.
-(Example: 2 more participants were added to the data entry program after the project was “over”, and all data must be re-extracted, and code must be re-run).
+Not only will these annotations help the next person that might be looking at your data process, but these detailed notes will also help you when you revisit your data multiple times during the study.
+It prevents you from overlooking decisions made about the study, and it allows you to quickly run through all pre-established requirements if you need to run the file again for some reason in the future.
+(Example: two more participants were added to the data entry program after the project was “over,” and all data must be re-extracted, and code must be re-run).

-Now let’s begin cleaning the data.
-Structure your data into the file layouts that work for your project.
+Structure.
+You will now create and manage the working (aka transactional) and master datasets.
+Transactional datasets are datasets that contain cleaned data and any derived data such as computed sum scores, transformed variables, and potentially norm-referenced scores if they were calculated via code.
+To begin, structure your data into the file layouts that work for your project.
 You may need to join tables or rearrange your data into long or wide datasets.
-Get the data files organized in the way that fits your research needs.
+Get the data files organized in a way that fits your research needs.

 Make sure you are only dealing with the rows of data that have been double-entered and verified.
 Data entry programs often maintain the first entry, second entry, and finalized entry.
 Make sure your working dataset only contains the finalized record for that participant.